Are we looking at the next big move in 111 Inc. (YI)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for 111 Inc. (YI) is a “Buy”.
 1 analysts offering their recommendations for the stock have an average rating of 1.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-111 Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -31.00% this year, but quarterly earnings will post 77.40% year-over-year.
+111 Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $1.69B over the same period.The EPS is expected to shrink by -31.00% this year.

 111 Inc. (YI) Top Institutional Holders